phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 40: February 19, 2019

+**Today's Progress**: Enjoyed some theory on new ES6 methods like every() and some().
+Need to learn how to overcome this on older browsers though.
+Again the everlasting webdeveloper dilemma: browser versions!

+**Thoughts:**

 ### Day 39: February 18, 2019

 **Today's Progress**: Rather busy, but found some time to work out some more exercises.
 I know little to report, but practice is necessary.